AdamPaternostro/Azure-Deploy-VSTS-On-VNET-App-Service-Environment/README.md

 - Deploys the Website into the ASE by downloading the artifacts from TFS

 # VM
-- Created a VM in the VNET (this machine does not need to be that large or fast: A1 Standard or A2/A3 – you can always resize)
+- Created a VM in the VNET (this machine does not need to be that large orfast: A1 Standard or A2/A3 – you can always resize)
 - Enter a Windows Server VM (you can do Linux, these instructions are for Windows)
 - A market place image: Visual Studio 2015 Community Edition with Azure SDK / Update 3
 - Turned off IE Enhanced Security